Antenna Interface Standards Group: Existing functions from AISG v2

-AISG v3.0 also includes features that existed already in AISG v2.0, i.e. control of antenna tilt actuators (RETs) and control and monitoring of tower mounted amplifiers (TMAs).
+AISG v3.0 also includes features that existed already in AISG v2.0, i.e. control of antenna tilt actuators (RETs) and control and monitoring of TMAs.
 The extension standards that exist for AISG v2.0 will be implemented to AISG v3.0 as subunit type standards gradually.
 Such subunit type standards will include RAE (eAntenna), GLS (Geographic Location Sensor) and ASD (Alignment Sensor Device).

 AISG protocol

 AISG protocol is based on half duplex communication and HDLC protocol.
 The AISG bus is a single master multi slave bus.
 Communication media can be either RS-485 based using a dedicated cable specified in the AISG standard or OOK carrier injected into the RF antenna feeder cable of a base station site.
-The master controlling the communication is called a primary and the slave devices on the bus are called secondaries and ALDs (Antenna Line Devices).
+The master controlling the communication is called a primary and the slave devices on the bus are called secondaries and ALDs.
 Primary functionality can be integrated into a base station.
 Primary can also be a stand alone controller installed on the BTS site or a handheld / portable controller typically used during the installation of a base station site.
 Secondary device types include a RET (actuator tilting antenna beam electronically), a TMA (Tower Mounted Amplifier), a GLS (Geographic Location Sensor) or an ASD (Alignment Sensor Device).

 Data

 Basic baud rate used by the AISG bus is 9.6 kbit/s.
 When using a separate cable for AISG communication, the data is transmitted using RS-485 protocol.
-When the RF antenna feeder cable is used for AISG communication, OOK carrier with frequency is 2.176MHz is injected into the feeder cable using Bias-Ts.
+When the RF antenna feeder cable is used for AISG communication, OOK carrier with frequency is 2.176 MHz is injected into the feeder cable using Bias-Ts.